Sanyam-2803/AtliQ-Hospitality_Analytics_Power-BI-Dashboard/README.md

+Assigned Task :-
-Task :- To Provide Insights to the Revenue Team in the Hospitality Domain
+ - Being a data analyst provided with sample data and a mock-up dashboard to work on the following listed task as below & thus finally Provide Insights to the Revenue Team in the Hospitality Domain.
+- Create the metrics according to the metric list.
+- Create a dashboard according to the mock-up provided by stakeholders.
+- Create relevant insights that are not provided in the metric list/mock-up dashboard.